Shubhang-2111/Scaler-Assignment/README.md

 # Cab-Booking

-Here user can enter email , source location , destination (i.e A,B,C,D,E,F).
+In this application user can enter email , source location , destination (i.e A,B,C,D,E,F).
 Based on the below time given in the assignment between every node.
 The application will show the shortest time that will be taken to reach the destination.

 ## Tech Stack
 ### Frontend